fernandolalanne/Practice-Project-Digital-Lab/README.md

 median_income: This data is adjusted for inflation and for differences in the cost of living between countries.

-GDP: This data is expressed in US dollars.
+GDP (we standardized this variable, which explains the negative values): This data is expressed in US dollars.
 It is adjusted for inflation but does not account for differences in the cost of livingbetween countries.

 richest_decile_threshold: This is the level of income or consumption per person per day below which 90% of the population falls.
 This data isadjusted for inflation and differences in the cost of living between countries.